element-hq/element-x-android/README.md

 ## WHAT IS NEW

-- Adding mentioned section on top.
+- Adding mentioned section on top of home page.
--
+- Adding Thread listing per room.

 ## Screenshots